refaktor/rye-website/content/meet_rye/safety/limiting_effects.md

 * Rye set-word can only initialize values, if you want to modify them you have to use visually more costly mod-word so updates are visible and fewer in numbers

-Let's see some examples
+Let's see some examples.

 ### Immutable values

 Rye values on their own are immutable.
 I remember of using `list.append(1)` in Python a lot. `append` was a common function in Rebol too.
-I was never really sure if I am changing the original list/bloc or the returnd value will have the item appended.
+I was never really sure if I am changing the original list/block or the returnd value will have the item appended.
 In Rye we use `+` or `concat` to return a new block with a new element.

 ```Python